pedrobenedetti/EEG_Biosemi/README.md

 ## mne_upload_biosemi.py

-File for processing Biosemi's EEG files.
+Script for processing Biosemi's EEG files.

-This file work with EEG data from 128 channels.
+This script works with EEG data from 128 channels.
 EXG1 and EXG2 are the references, placed in left and right mastoid, respectively.

 <img src="https://user-images.githubusercontent.com/105320115/168087179-a85ce94e-ef8f-4d22-9a0b-5a9c3eee6789.png" width="600">